Section Rings of $\mathbb{Q}$-Divisors on Genus $1$ Curves

 of $M_0$ determined by the first two best lower approximations of $\alpha$.
 But $v$ lies outside $\angle v_0v_1$ since $c_2/d_2 > c_1/d_1$, so $v$ is irreducible in $M$.
 This completes the proof that the claimed generators are irreducible and distinct.

 It remains to prove that there are no other irreducibles, that is, any nonzero vector $v \in M$ not among the ones listed is reducible in $M$.
-As an element of $M_0$, any $v$ can be decomposed as a positive integer linear combination
+As an element of $M_0$, any $v$ lies in some angle $\angle v_i v_{i+1}$ and so can be decomposed as a positive integer linear combination

 of two consecutive generators of $M_0$.
 If $i \geq 2$, then these are also generators of $M$, so we only need to consider two cases:

 \begin{case} $i = 0$.
 Then $(d_0, c_0) = (1,0)$ is already a generator of $M$.
 We must have $b \neq 1$ since $v \in M$, so $b$ can be written as a sum of $2$'s and $3$'s, which yields an expression for $v$ in terms of the generators of types \ref{it:best}, \ref{it:ord2}, and \ref{it:ord3}. \end{case}